 Population

 At this point, Puerto Rico has a head start on other territories that became states.
 Puerto Rico already has world-class museums, universities, a population with manufacturing experience, and the oldest city under the U.S. flag.
-Just a severe territory which became a state saw growth in it population, Puerto Rico will also see that growth.
+Just as every territory which became a state saw growth in its population, Puerto Rico will also see that growth.

 Right now, Puerto Rico is losing population.
 Especially among people of working age, leaving the Island is tempting.
 Puerto Ricans can move to the states and have all the benefits of living in a state immediately.
 More jobs, more access to healthcare, and a voice in American democracy are available for the cost of a plane ride.